 This course will provide students will an introduction to the critical principles and issues impacting the sports industry.
-Topics will include the development of the modern sports industry from the late 19th Century to the present, promotion sport, such as media rights and sponsorship cultivation and activation.
+Topics will include the development of the modern sports industry from the late 19th Century to the present, promotion and external relations, communication strategies, strategic planning, emerging technologies, and revenue streams in sport, such as media rights and sponsorship cultivation and activation.
 (Fall of even numbered years)